 FCV-150A is a Burkert Type 251 piston-operated valve used with a Type 312 solenoid valve (or a Burkert Type 2000 piston-operated valve used with a Type 311, 312, or 330 solenoid valve) for actuation of air supply to the piston valve, solenoid valve direct-coupled to piston valve, normally closed, explosion proof (left to the discretion of the laboratory), and watertight, 3/4 in., 2-way, stainless steel NPT fitting.

 FCV-150C is to be Burkert Type 2000 with 13mm orifice and 50 mm actuator.
-Additionally, flexible hoses to and from FCV-150C are to be size #12 and the internal diameter of all fittings on the suction side of the engine driven oil pump shall be equal to or greater than 0.50 inches.
+Additionally, flexible hoses to and from FCV-150C are to be size #12 and the internal diameter of all fittings on the suction side of the engine driven oil pump shall be equal to or greater than 13 mm.
 Hose lines to and from FIL-2 are to be size #10.

 FCV-150D and FCV-150E are Burkert Type 251 piston-operated valves used with a Type 312 solenoid valve (or a Burkert Type 2000 piston-operated valve used with a Type 311, 312 or 330 solenoid valve) for actuation of air supply to the piston valve, solenoid valve direct-coupled to the piston valve, normally closed, explosion proof (left to the discretion of the laboratory), and watertight, 1/2 in., 2-way, stainless steel NPT fitting.